saaltone/SANNet/README.md

 Framework provides following regularization layers: drop-out, gradient clipping, L1 / L2 / Lp regularization and weight noising.
 Lp regularization is an experimental method and mathematically direct extension of L1 / L2 methods.
 Early stopping is implemented as function on neural network level.

 ## Normalization
-Framework supports following normalization layers: batch normalization, layer normalization and weight normalization.
+Framework supports following normalization layers: batch normalization, layer normalization, instance normalization and weight normalization.

 ## Metrics
 Framework provides accuracy metrics for **regression**.
 Additionally it provides basic metrics for **classification** such as accuracy, precision, recall, specificity and F1 score and calculates confusion matrix as needed.
 Framework also provides option to show trend and confusion matrix charts.